 Previously, we have developed a list of basic and advanced leadership skills which are essential to become a successful group leader in science.
 We think that these skills are important for most positions in academia, industry and the public sector.
 Postdocs should get a training in the “basic leadership skills”.

 From personal experience I know that there are many training companies which underperform and deliver bad courses while a few selected companies are excellent (I give an example below).
 Thus, quality control is essential.
 Most universities evaluate leadership skills courses on the basis of questionnaires for participants.
-Even if the questionnaires are professionally designed it is just a ‘self-report’ which may measure primarily the ‘entertainment factor’ and the professional organisation of the courses.
+Even if the questionnaires are professionally designed, the ‘entertainment factor’ and the professional organisation of the courses may skew the results.
 360 degree evaluations which are used in companies and may be a possibility to measure the impact of such courses are still not used in any research institution I know.
 There are still many possibilities for scientific research.
 The degree of participation (courses are fully booked), the questionnaires we performed so far for our postdoc courses and a lot of anecdotal evidence suggest that these courses can be very useful.

 In a steering committee for the Flemish doctoral schools (VLIR) we analysed the possibilities for the big, medium and small universities to organize leadership skill courses.
 Some bigger universities hire in-house staff to give some of these trainings.
 In contrast, medium and small universities tend to outsource it and hire external companies.
 In our university, we work together with a Flemish company (True Colours) which organizes leadership skills training for postdocs as well for senior staff members all over Europe.
 The evaluations were excellent and the courses are regularly recommended to the next generation of postdocs.
 See sponsored link here:

 There can be a lot of resistance when introducing the concept that postdocs need leadership skills training.
 Here are a few reasons: